Emacs: Tab/Space/Indent Setup

 Put this in your emacs init file:

-;; make indentation commands use space only (never tab character) (setq-default indent-tabs-mode nil) ; emacs 23.1, 24.2, default to t ;; if indent-tabs-mode is t, it means it may use tab, resulting mixed space and tab )
+(progn ;; make indent commands use space only (never tab character) (setq-default indent-tabs-mode nil) ;; emacs 23.1 to 26, default to t ;; if indent-tabs-mode is t, it means it may use tab, resulting mixed space and tab )

 ;; make tab key always call a indent command. (setq-default tab-always-indent t) ;; make tab key call indent command or insert tab character, depending on cursor position (setq-default tab-always-indent nil) ;; make tab key do indent first then completion. (setq-default tab-always-indent 'complete)